ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Docs API/Get Started/Basic concepts/index.md

 Where **documentserver** is the name of the server with the ONLYOFFICE Docs installed.

+Starting from version 8.1, it is recommended to add the [shardkey](../../Get%20Started/How%20It%20Works/index.md#shard-key) parameter to the URL *QueryString* with the *key* value in it.
+For example, *?shardkey=Khirz6zTPdfd7*.
+This allows you to load balance requests.

 The target HTML file where the editors are to be embedded need to have a placeholder *div* tag, where all the information about the editor parameters will be passed:

 ``` html